larestrepo/cnft-python/README.md

 5. (Optional) Start the app (AWS-thing.py)

-If you subscribe in AWS IoT, you should be see a return message similar to:
+If you subscribe in AWS IoT, you should see a return message similar to:

 ```json
 {